You’ve slaved day and night to get the work done for your client.

 Now it’s time to present your findings.

 The last thing you want after all this hard work is for the client to skim or not even read your report.
+And if you’re running sessions over the phone given the current pandemic, it’s even more important to find effective ways to communicate and avoid misunderstandings.

 Avoid this scenario by using a consulting report template that organizes your ideas in a way the client will easily understand.